Sea buckthorn: Nutrition

-The fruit of the plant has a high vitamin C content – approximately 400 mg per 100 grams.
-Additionally, fruits have high concentrations of vitamin E and vitamin K. The berries also contain vitamin B12.
+The fruit has a high vitamin C content, approximately 400 mg per 100 grams.
+Additionally, the fruit has high concentrations of vitamin E and vitamin K. The berries also contain vitamin B12.

 The main carotenoid is the provitamin A, beta-carotene, while other carotenoids include zeaxanthin, and lycopene.

-The most prevalent dietary minerals in sea buckthorn fruits are potassium (300–380 mg/100 g), manganese (0.28–0.32 mg/100 g), and copper (0.1 mg/100 g).
+The most prevalent dietary minerals in sea-buckthorn fruit are potassium (300–380 mg/100 g), manganese (0.28–0.32 mg/100 g), and copper (0.1 mg/100 g).

 Culinary

 The berries are usually washed and then pressed, resulting in pomace and juice.
-The fruit pomace can be used to obtain oil, natural food color (yellow/orange) or jam, while the juice is further processed and packaged.
+The fruit pomace can be used to obtain oil, natural food colour (yellow/orange) or jam, while the juice is further processed and packaged.
 The leaves of the shrub can be air dried, eventually ground, and used for tea.

-Traditional medicine

-Hippophae rhamnoides is widely used in traditional medicine, particularly in Russia and Northeast Asia.
-The leaves are used as herbal medicine for various disorders.
-H. rhamnoides fruits have also been used in the traditional Austrian medicine internally as tea, juice, or syrup for treatment of infections.

 Other uses

-Hippophae rhamnoides leaves and fruit residues (left after oil extraction) can be used for feeding livestock.
-The pomace from H. rhamnoides fruit processing can be used as animal feed, such as for poultry feeding.
+Because of its tolerance against strongly eroded, nutrient-poor and sometimes salty soils, the plant has been used for land reclamation or as shelterbelt.
+Hippophae rhamnoides leaves and fruit residues (left after oil extraction) can be used for feeding livestock, such as for poultry.
 The weight of livestock and poultry has been shown to increase considerably after being fed sea buckthorn.

+Parts of the sea buckthorn plant are applied in traditional medicine, particularly in Russia and Northeast Asia.
 H. rhamnoides oil may be used to produce cosmetics, such as hand cream, shampoo or massage oils.

-Because of its tolerance against strongly eroded, nutrient-poor and sometimes salty soils, the plant is also used for land reclamation or as shelterbelt.